ScartleRoy/Getting-and-Cleaning-Data-Course-Project/README.md

 run_analysis.R is the R code that performs the required actions in the project.

-tidy.txt is the tidy dataset.
+tidy_dataset.txt is the tidy dataset.

 codebook.md is the code book required.